darix/madeyougoaway/README.md

-# A quick formula to get forgejo and forgejo-runner up and running
+# A very thin wrapper to saltify nftables

 ## What can the formula do?

-Configure forgejo and forgejo-runner
+This is a wrapper around [nftables-service][0]

 ## installation